rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 - An on-premise VM
 - A bare-metal server

->**Notes:**
->
->- While creating your cluster, you must assign Kubernetes roles to your cluster nodes.
-If you plan on dedicating servers to each role, you must provision a server for each role (i.e. provision multiple servers).
->- If you want to reuse a node from a previous custom cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
+If you want to reuse a node from a previous custom cluster, [clean the node]({{<baseurl>}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
 If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

-Provision the host according to the requirements below.
+Provision the host according to the [installation requirements]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements) and the [checklist for production-ready clusters.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/production)

-### Requirements

-Each node in your cluster must meet our [Requirements]({{< baseurl >}}/rancher/v2.x/en/installation/requirements).

-## 2. Create the Custom Cluster
+### 2. Create the Custom Cluster

 1. From the **Clusters** page, click **Add Cluster**.